apache/openserverless-site/content/en/docs/reference/references/actions-new/_index.md

 ---
 # Adding Action Language Runtimes

-OpenWhisk and Nuvolaris supports [several languages and runtimes](#index-runtimes.adoc) but there may be other languages or runtimes that are important for your organization, and for which you want tighter integration with the platform.
+OpenWhisk and OpenServerless supports [several languages and runtimes](#index-runtimes.adoc) but there may be other languages or runtimes that are important for your organization, and for which you want tighter integration with the platform.